SSShooter/mark-elixir/README.md

 Check markdown file as a Mind Map.
 Powered by [Mind Elixir](https://github.com/SSShooter/mind-elixir-core).

-Command: `mind-elixir.markdown`

 ## How To Use

+Open any Markdown file in VS Code.

-Click The Button.
+Click The Button (Or Use Command: `mind-elixir.markdown`)

 ![Click The Button](./images/how-to-use-1.png)